stackblitz/webcontainer-docs/docs/tutorial/7-add-interactivity.md

 ## 3. Add interactivity to the terminal

-It's still not possible to actually do anything with the terminal.
-If you try writing in the terminal, nothing will print as it only renders output and still does not yet accept input.
+It's still not possible to actually do anything inside the terminal.
+If you try typing there, nothing will print as it only renders the output and still doesn't yet accept the input.
 Let's change that!

 Just like the [`output`](/api#▸-output-readablestream-string) property of the WebContainer process is a [`ReadableStream`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream), the [`input`](/api#▸-input-writablestream-string) property of the process is a [`WritableStream`](https://developer.mozilla.org/en-US/docs/Web/API/WritableStream).
 By writing data to the writable `input` stream, that data is sent to the WebContainer process.